shubhanshuj22/CP-Directory/README.md

 # CP-Directory

 This is an open source repository 🌱.
-Feel free to contribute any *Data Structure*, *Alogoritm* or *Competitive Programming Questions*.
+Feel free to contribute any *Data Structure*, *Alogorithm* or *Competitive Programming Questions*.

 The Repository is begineer friendly and contains all about Competitive Programming.